deskangel/popclip-exts/README.md

 # popclip-exts
-new or modified extensions for popclip
+New or modified extensions for popclip.

+# Install
+Double on the `popclipext` file to install.